jkenlooper/pomorecordo/README.md

 but now it's a Tuesday.
 Anyways, there is always room for more errors to keep things interesting.

+Warning.
+This is *not* a good example of well written shell script.

 ## Just use OBS

 Like I have stated earlier...this was originally a simple script that got messy